wvallen/aggregatedfolds_live/src/posts/260214-non-zero-probability.md

 I sat on my deck and played Holst’s *Jupiter* toward the sky.
 The tuba pushed columns of air into motion; pressure waves radiated outward, coupling molecule to molecule and diffusing into turbulence and thermal noise within a few hundred meters.
 The energy in sound waves disperses as it spreads.
 By the time it reaches the treeline, it is already folding back into quiet.

 Jupiter hung above the treeline as a bright point.
 With my binoculars, four faint companions— its moons— resolved beside it, small beads shifting position according to orbital mechanics.
-Traceing it back- the photons born in a stellar core random-walked outward for thousands of years before escaping into space.
+Tracing it back— the photons born in a stellar core random-walked outward for thousands of years before escaping into space.
 Once free of the Sun’s surface, they travel a vector at about eight minutes per astronomical unit.
 The path from Sun to Jupiter spans roughly five astronomical units, and from Jupiter to Earth another four to six, depending on orbital alignment.
 From the moment those photons left the solar surface to the moment they entered my pupils, the free-flight portion of their journey lasted on the order of eighty to ninety minutes.

 As electromagnetic radiation propagates, its intensity decreases with distance according to the inverse square law,